OK-Cryptid/ok-cryptid-fe/README.md

 ## Challenges

 - The OK Cryptid app was built in the short time span of 15 days.
-- This was our team's first time implementing GraphiQL into a project.
+- This was our team's first time implementing GraphQL into a project.
 Adding this to our project required hours of research and bug solving.
 - Negotiating our api contract was difficult, simply because we didn't know how GQL worked at first.